vastopol/uexp/README.md

 intended for experiments with non C style languages

 For interesting stuff see:
-* Metropoli BBS files (tendency for files to contain junk chars or not work... written for DOS)
+* Metropoli BBS files (tendency for files to contain junk chars, not work, written for DOS...)
 * The Software Preservation Society

 ### Assembly